zhijiee/url_shortener_django/README.md

 # URL Shortener

+This is a short project created to understand how to use Django and React.
+It uses Django RESTFRAMEWORK as backend and React as frontend.

 - Django Backend
 - React Frontend

 ## Setup

+### Running the application on the system directly
 ```
 # Clone the project
 git clone git@github.com:zhijiee/url_shortener_django.git git clone